facebook/react-native-website/docs/_getting-started-macos-ios.md

 #### CocoaPods

 [CocoaPods](https://cocoapods.org/) is one of the dependency management system available for iOS.
-It is built with Ruby and you can install it using the version of Ruby you configured with in the previous steps.
+CocoaPods is a Ruby [gem](https://en.wikipedia.org/wiki/RubyGems).
+You can install CocoaPods using the version of Ruby that ships with the latest version of macOS.

 For more information, please visit [CocoaPods Getting Started guide](https://guides.cocoapods.org/using/getting-started.html).